missinglink/ciao/doc/authentication/invalid_service.md

 ## ✓ Error message is provided
 ```
+json = JSON.parse( response.body )
-JSON.parse( response.body ).body.error.should.eql "The 'service' you specified is not supported"
+json.body.error.should.eql "The 'service' you specified is not supported"
 ```

 ## ✓ Bad Request